 Importantly, parties have a time limitation of two (2) years from the date of separation to resolve their property matters.
 If this time limitation period expires, it will be difficult for you to proceed with your matter as you will be out of time.

-Do you need a free consultation to discuss your legal position?
+Do you need a consultation to discuss your legal position?

-If you are entering, or you are already in, a de facto or same sex relationship, it’s never too early to seek legal advice to get your questions answered.
+If you are entering, or you are already in, a de facto or same sex relationship, it’s never too early to seek legal advice.
 Why not book your consultation with Vanessa today.